Skip to Main Content

 In compliance with regulatory requirements and to ensure members receive the highest quality of care (QOC), the plan monitors and evaluates potential quality of care issues involving health plan members through the Plan quality management program.
 QOC incidents may include, but are not limited to, the following:

-• Practitioner/provider denies necessary service(s) to member.
+• Physician/provider denies necessary service(s) to member.

 • Concerns that care provided did not meet professionally recognized standards of healthcare.